LIIHWF/autopilot-compositional-testing/README.md

 #### Launch

-1. Navigate the extracted directory and run `run-OSSDC-SIM-v1.sh`.
+1. Navigate to the extracted directory and run `bash run-OSSDC-SIM-v1.sh`.

 ## Usage